dvaxert/Extreme-password-generator/Readme.md

 4. Special characters.

-There is also a functionality for generating passwords from "seed" which always ы creates the same password from the same input value.
+There is also a functionality for generating passwords from "seed" which always creates the same password from the same input value.

 # Required
 To build a project you need CMake version 2.8 or older.